u7javed/Image-Super-Resolution-Enhancer-via-ESRGAN/README.md

     - Run **enhance.py** which specified hyperparamters.
 This file takes in the location to the image you desire to enhance, location of your ideal generator model weights, and other hyperparamters (please refer to **enhance.py** description above).
 This will generate an enhance version of the image you passed through
  - Step 3:
     - Thats it.
 Congratulations.

+## Dataset

+The dataset I used to train the ESRGAN is the DIV2K dataset.
+Please refer to link: https://data.vision.ee.ethz.ch/cvl/DIV2K/ Specifically I used **DIV2K_train_HR** and **DIV2K_train_mild_LR** as my high resolution and low resolution training sets respectively.
+I used the valid equivalents as test datasets to test performance of the generator at each epoch.
+Please note, the more rich and diverse the dataset, the more robust your generator will be but will also increase training time.
+All tests and runs shown were conducted on a TITAN RTX gpu.

 Back to the functionality of this respository, lets take a look at some examples of enhanced images!